- Home

 All Income & Assets must be verified with the proper documentation:

-- Bank Statements – the most current 3 months (full copies) for all checking and savings accounts
+- Bank Statements – October, November and December 2025 statements (full copies) for all checking and savings accounts.

 - Current statements for CD, IRA, 401K, stocks and/or bonds, money markets, “Surrender Value” of life insurance policies, etc.